thermalogic/SEUIF97/README.md

 Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3 times computational speed than the repeated squaring method for fast computation of large positive integer powers.

-The library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different C++ compilers.
+The library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different programming languages.

 For Windows and Linux users, the convenient binary library and APIs are provided.